drduh/YubiKey-Guide/README.md

 When a GnuPG key is added to YubiKey using `keytocard`, the key is deleted from the keyring and a **stub** is added, pointing to the YubiKey.
 The stub identifies the GnuPG key ID and YubiKey serial number.

-When the operation is repeated for an additional YubiKey, the stub is overwritten `keytocard` and now will point to the latest YubiKey.
+When the operation is repeated for an additional YubiKey, the stub is overwritten and will now point to the latest YubiKey.

 GnuPG will request a specific YubiKey by serial number, as referenced by the stub, and will not recognize another YubiKey with a different serial number without manual intervention.